nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <hr>

-**Use case: Delete a TA**
+**Use case: Delete a TA from the system**

 **MSS**

 1. User requests to list TA applicants
-2. TAlent Assistant™ shows the list of TA applicants
+2. TAlent Assistant™ displays the list of TA applicants
-3. User requests to delete an existing TA from the list
+3. User requests to delete a specific TA in the list
 4. TAlent Assistant™ deletes the TA from the list and displays the deleted entry

     Use case ends.

 **Extensions**

 * 3a.
-The given reference, i.e. Student Number, is invalid.
+The list is empty.

+    Use case ends
+* 3b.
+The given student number is invalid or does not exist in the system

     * 3a1.
-TAlent Assistant™ shows an error message.
+TAlent Assistant™ displays an error message

-  Use case resumes at step 2.
+  Use case resumes at Step 2.

 <hr>